 1. Procurement Standards

-For State and local governments, the Institute has adopted the standards set forth in Attachment O of OMB Circular A-102.
+For state and local governments, SJI has adopted the standards set forth in Attachment O of OMB Circular A-102.
 Institutions of higher education, hospitals, and other non-profit organizations will be governed by the standards set forth in Attachment O of OMB Circular A-110.

 2. Property Management Standards

-The property management standards as prescribed in Attachment N of OMB Circulars A-102 and A-110 apply to all Institute grantees and subgrantees except as provided in section VI.A.18.
-All grantees/subgrantees are required to be prudent in the acquisition and management of property with grant funds.
+The property management standards as prescribed in Attachment N of OMB Circulars A-102 and A-110 apply to all SJI grantees and sub-grantees except as provided in section VI.A.18.
+All grantees/sub-grantees are required to be prudent in the acquisition and management of property with grant funds.
 If suitable property required for the successful execution of projects is already available within the grantee or subgrantee organization, expenditures of grant funds for the acquisition of new property will be considered unnecessary.

 K. Audit Requirements

 Each recipient of a Project Grant must provide for an annual fiscal audit.
-This requirement also applies to a State or local court receiving a subgrant from the State Supreme Court.
-The audit may be of the entire grantee or subgrantee organization or of the specific project funded by the Institute.
+This requirement also applies to a state or local court receiving a sub-grant from the state supreme court.
+The audit may be of the entire grantee or sub-grantee organization or of the specific project funded by the Institute.
 Audits conducted in accordance with the Single Audit Act of 1984 and OMB Circular A-133, will satisfy the requirement for an annual fiscal audit.
-The audit must be conducted by an independent Certified Public Accountant, or a State or local agency authorized to audit government agencies.
+The audit must be conducted by an independent Certified Public Accountant, or a state or local agency authorized to audit government agencies.
 Grantees must send two copies of the audit report to the Institute.
-Grantees that receive funds from a Federal agency and satisfy audit requirements of the cognizant Federal agency must submit two copies of the audit report prepared for that Federal agency to the Institute in order to satisfy the provisions of this section.
+Grantees that receive funds from a federal agency and satisfy audit requirements of the cognizant federal agency must submit two copies of the audit report prepared for that federal agency to SJI in order to satisfy the provisions of this section.

 2. Resolution and Clearance of Audit Reports